The property market is going to crash!

 9. Australia’s economy is strong

 Economic activity in Australia contracted sharply in late 2021 due to the lockdowns associated with outbreaks of Covid-19’s Delta variant.

 This setback delayed but not derailed the economic recovery that was underway in the first half of the year.

-At the same time, Australia’s income will improve thanks to renewed tourist spending and also the Ukraine conflict.
+As a country Australia’s income will improve thanks to renewed tourist spending and also the Ukraine conflict.

-That’s because the Ukraine conflict, thanks to the disruption and threats to the supply of energy, industrial and agricultural commodities, and increased demand for metal intensive defence goods, is providing a further boost to commodity prices.
+That’s because the Ukraine conflict, thanks to the disruption and threats to the supply of energy, industrial and agricultural commodities, and increased demand for metal-intensive defence goods, is providing a further boost to commodity prices.

 This is particularly good news for commodity producers like Australia and further evidence of a strongly performing economy.